 I don’t feel like writing a story today so I’ll make a post on writing.
 This post will pull together different issues I have hinted or referenced in other posts, focusing on what I believe has become a serious problem in fiction literature, especially what is known as ‘genre writing’: the death of the narrator.
 I blame what is known as Deep Point of View, although perhaps a new term would be needed for what I will talk about, perhaps Character-Only Narrative, but Deep POV will have to do because nobody would know what I’m talking about if I start talking about CON.

-With that said, Deep Point of View, and why it’s making many genres of literature unreadable.
-For those that don’t know what Deep POV is, what it has become, well, it’s everywhere.
+With that said, into Deep Point of View and why it’s making many genres of literature unreadable.
+For those that don’t know what Deep POV is and what it has become, well, it’s everywhere.
 It’s the standard in genre fiction, what editors apparently want, and in what most writers write even if they are not aware of it.
-It’s also a fad, and like all fads, it gets omnipresent, misused, annoying, and when you first really notice, then you see it everywhere.
-I mention that because someone may think I’m setting up a strawman and that the “true” Deep POV isn’t all I’m going to say.
+It’s also a fad, and like all fads, it gets omnipresent, misused, annoying, and when you first really notice it, then you see it everywhere.
+I mention that because someone may think I’m setting up a strawman and that the “true” Deep POV isn’t all I’m going to say it is.
 Perhaps, maybe it was something different years ago, but it’s certainly something else now — and something I believe needs to die.

 I’ll use this definition from theeditorsblog.net